 1. First, prepare the shrimp according to Bee-Yinn Low's method, How to Make Your Shrimp Bouncy http://thegrubfiles.blogspot.com/2015/01/how-to-make-your-shrimp-bouncy-by-bee.html .
 You can do this up to one day in advance.

 2. Once the shrimp has been prepped (i.e., made "bouncy"), stir in 1/4 tsp. of salt and 2 tsp. of rice wine.
 Let marinate for 20-30 minutes.

 3. Divide the minced ginger, scallions and garlic into two portions.

-5. Return the pan back to the heat and add the remaining ginger, scallions and garlic (no additional oil should be needed, but if the pan is very dry, add a tsp. of oil).
-Saute for a few seconds over high heat, then add the sauce and tofu.
-Bring the mixture up to a boil, cover, reduce heat, and let simmer for 10 minutes.
+5. Return the pan back to the heat and add the remaining ginger, scallions and garlic (add additional oil if needed) and saute for a few seconds over high heat; add the sliced mushrooms and sauté until softened, about 1-2 minutes.
+Add the sauce and tofu and bring the mixture up to a boil.
+Cover, reduce heat, and let simmer for 10 minutes.